 In the early stages, AMD goes largely unnoticed, and can only be detected through a dilated eye exam, which may reveal drusen accumulation.
-However, as AMD progresses, drusen impair the ability of vision cells to transport vital nutrients to the macula, which lead to noticeable symptoms, including:
+However, as AMD progresses, drusen impair the transportation of vital nutrients to the macula and damages the light-sensitive cells of the retina causing noticeable symptoms, including:

 - Blurred vision

 - A dark or empty area in the central area of vision